Ravnur-Inc/ravplayer/README.md

 # Ravnur Media Player

-RMS presents a Ravnur Media Player - a web-based media player that can stream adaptive bitrate video and audio.
+Ravnur presents the Ravnur Media Player - a web-based media player that can stream adaptive bitrate video and audio.
 It uses the open web standards MediaSource Extensions and Encrypted Media Extensions.

 As mentioned by [Microsoft documentation](https://learn.microsoft.com/en-us/azure/media-services/azure-media-player/azure-media-player-overview), Azure Media Player only supports media streams from Azure Media Services.
 As an alternative, RMS recommends a Ravnur Media Player.